devlover-xyz/gemini_api/README.md

 - 📦 TypeScript support
 - 🎨 Clean architecture with separation of concerns
 - 🤖 reCAPTCHA solver support (manual, 2captcha, anti-captcha, extension)
+- 🥷 Stealth mode using puppeteer-extra-plugin-stealth for anti-detection
 - 🏊 Browser pooling for concurrent requests
 - ⚡ Request queue and rate limiting
 - 🔄 Auto-retry with exponential backoff